 Lightroom has a very intuitive interface that does not compromise the pro-grade editing and design.
 Sliders respond well to the touch of your fingers, and buttons are sized perfectly.
 You can even edit your photos in badges.
 If you have taken multiple pictures with the same lighting conditions and aesthetics, this feature can save you tons of time.

 Manual camera mode

 Most people don’t know it or tend to ignore it, but Lightroom has a camera app.
 It might not be the best on the market, but it has a manual mode.
-You can shoot and edit your images in one well working application.
+So you can shoot and edit your images in one well-working application.

 Few things to consider

 It sounds like a pretty perfect app for many smartphone photographers.
 But there are a few minor downsides to Lightroom.